History of printing: Theory of movable type transmission

-According to a tradition in Feltre and Lombardy, an Italian engraver named Panfilo Castaldi (1398–1490) introduced movable type to Europe.
-He was introduced to wooden movable type through Chinese books brought by Marco Polo.
-He printed several broadsides at Venice in 1426 and Gutenberg's wife saw the Chinese printing blocks, which inspired their own invention of printing.
+According to a tradition in Feltre and Lombardy, an Italian engraver named Panfilo Castaldi (1398–1490) introduced movable type to Europe after having seen Chinese books brought by Marco Polo.
+Inspired by the Chinese prints, Castaldi started using wooden movable type and he printed several broadsides at Venice in 1426.
+The tradition tracing movable type to Castaldi also states that Johannes Gutenberg's wife saw Chinese printing blocks in Venice, which inspired their own invention of printing.
 This story was recorded by Robert Curzon citing a news article written by a doctor from Feltre dated 1843.
 Henry Yule (1820–1889), who translated Marco Polo's works, viewed the story with skepticism but believed that Chinese wood blocks could have been transferred via travelers.

 Guido Panciroli (1523–1599) disputed the theory of European movable type originating in China.
 Panciroli stated that Gutenberg's movable type was different from that of China and was a "modern thing" although he did not specify what the differences were.
 André Blum based the difference on the production of movable characters made from a fusible metal.
 This required three things: "a matrix or mould in which the letter is engraved in intaglio, an alloy cast in the matrix, and a reproduction of the character in relief on the punch".
 However, a similar metal casting method was used in Korea as noted by G. F. Hudson.
 According to Hudson, the Korean movable type preceded the European process and he argues that the burden of proof rests on those who assert an independent European invention of movable type.
 Other historians such as Frances Gies and Joseph Gies and A. Hyatt Mayor hold similar stances that printing was likely transmitted from China to Europe.